 One of my favorite features in Facebook is the “See Friendship” button.
 It shows various things we’ve both been tagged in or written on each others’ walls.

 I recently revisited ours, and was not disappointed.
 Lots of old inside jokes.
 About a thousand Simpsons clips.
 And then in 2013 we had a phase of sending each other Space Jam mash ups.
 What a rush.
-Of all the dumb quirks of Internet cultures to get sucked into… I’m glad we got sucked into that one.
+Of all the dumb quirks of Internet cultures to get sucked into… I’m glad we chose that specific rabbit hole.
 I’ll repeat what I’ve said many times before: The Space Jam song pairs well with literally every other song.
 Even awful songs like the DK rap.
 Or is the DK rap great?

 I have nothing else to add.
 No profound insights.
 Nay, the insights are all there in the music this time.
 Right up to the explosive last few seconds.

 Here are a few more treats I found when reviewing our Facebook correspondence: